 But, here’s where it gets even more interesting.
 When selling puts, don’t forget that at expiration, you can just sell another put option for the next month, and that income is also yours to keep.
 Rinse and repeat!

 In the United States, options premiums are considered short term gains.
 A short term gain is a profit earned by holding property for less than a year.
 Also, the gain is taxed as ordinary income.
 By contrast, in Canada, it’s generally considered a capital gain.

 Is selling put options for income profitable?

 Selling put options is a guaranteed way to earn income, and yes, it can be very profitable, month after month.
 The key is to remember to sell put options on only high-quality equities or ETF’s that you would want to own.
 My favorite equities to put options on are the SPY (SPDR S&P500 ETF), and large, quality companies such as Apple and Google.
 Indeed, over the long term, these are high-quality companies whose stock prices generally move upwards.

 However, you should have a plan B in case you get exercised, and forced to buy the underlying equity at a loss.
 In the SPY scenario above, if it dropped to $310 at the time of expiration, and you had to buy it at $315, what could you do?
 Well, you could write a covered call option for income!

 Selling Weekly Put Options for Income

 Generally, options expire on the 3rd Friday of each month.
 However, many stocks and ETF’s now offer a wider range of expiration dates.
 For example, the SPY has options that expire on Mondays, Wednesdays, and Fridays of each week!
-In other words, you could sell weekly put options to generate income, as much as three times a week, every week!
-To be sure, considering the short time duration, it’s important to note that the premium income generated from selling a put less than a week out might not be “exciting”.
+In other words, you could start selling weekly puts for income, as much as three times a week, every week!
+To be sure, considering the short time duration, it’s important to note that the premium income generated from selling weekly puts (less than a week out) might not be “exciting”.